Roopkund Trek

 - Support team: guides, cooks, helpers and mules.

-- Individual equipment: tent, sleeping bag, sleeping bag liner, sleeping mat, crampons (if needed).
+- Individual equipment: tent, sleeping bag, sleeping bag liner, sleeping mat.

 - Camping gear: everything required for a self-sufficient camp—dining tent, toilet tents, tables, chairs, kitchen, gas, utensils, lighting…